-Thank You for Reaching Out to Embrace Orthodontics
+Thank You for Submitting Your Virtual Consult to Embrace Orthodontics

-A member of our friendly team will be in touch with you shortly and we look forward to meeting you soon!
+A member of our friendly team will be in touch with you shortly to set up your virtual consultation.

 Meet Dr. Yina Li

 Dr. Li is a caring orthodontic specialist, committed to making the journey to your new smile as comfortable and fast as possible.

 You know you'll get the best care because she's one of the most qualified orthodontists around.
 Check out our "Before & After Galleries" and what our patients say about their outstanding orthodontic care!

 - Great Lakes Association of Orthodontists

 Dr. Li was born and raised in Beijing, China.
 She was the first child in her family to attend college, at the prestigious Peking University.
 Her love of learning propelled her to Vanderbilt University, where she completed a Ph.D. degree in Cell and Developmental Biology.
 Following her passion for science, Dr. Li conducted cutting edge genetics research at Harvard University as a Postdoctoral Fellow.

 To bring the scientific training from bench to chairside, Dr. Li pursued her second Doctorate degree in Dental Medicine (D.M.D.) at the University of Connecticut.
 She graduated first in her class and was inducted to the Omicron Kappa Upsilon Dental Honor Society for her academic achievement and outstanding patient care.

 To focus primarily on the art and science of orthodontics, she then completed her orthodontic specialty residency at the University of North Carolina, one of world’s best programs.
 Her passion for science, dental medicine and orthodontics not only helped her publish in high impact journals including Cell, Nature and PNAS, but it has also recruited numerous awards.